HealthIQ-LLC/master-patient-index/README.md

 # `master-patient-index`
-Master Patient Index is a containerized API microservice with a PostgreSQL database MPI is used to improve the interoperability of medical records by conducting entity resolution (matching) on patient records.
+Master Patient Index is a containerized API microservice with a PostgreSQL database.
+MPI is used to improve the interoperability of medical records by conducting entity resolution (matching) on patient records.
 Improved entity resolution on patient records is vital because medical errors are a huge cause of death in the United States.
 Chart errors and duplication of records has other big impacts on facilities' costs as well.

 MPI is conceptualized as a data warehouse using dimensional data modeling practices that sits alongside your own data pipeline.
 You `POST` patient demographic records to the warehouse and those records are activated into the network of patient graphs.
 If a record is matched to any given record(s), they will share an `enterprise_id` as a unique serial number representing a patient.
 The `enterprise_id` is clad from the lowest ID in any group.
 Ongoing changes to these graphs are published to a `bulletin`.